 Capital One VentureOne Rewards Credit Card

-In a head-to-head matchup between Capital One VentureOne and Capital One Venture Rewards (which pays 2X miles on every purchase, but also has a $95 annual fee), the winner depends on your spending habits.
+The VentureOne’s 20,000-mile welcome bonus for spending $1,000 in the first 3 months is valued at around $200 (enough to purchase a domestic round-trip ticket, depending on seasonality).
 After the first year, you’ll have to spend $6,350 just to earn enough points to offset the Venture Rewards annual fee.
-Spend that much on the Venture and you’ll have already earned $79 in travel rewards.
+But if you spend that much on the Venture Rewards card, you’ll have already earned $79 in travel rewards.

-Your break-even point is about $13,000 in spending annually.
-If you plan to charge more than this on your Capital One card, Venture Rewards should be your choice.
-Otherwise, the VentureOne is a worthy selection.
+The break-even point of the VentureOne card is about $13,000 in spending per year.
+So, if you plan to spend more than $13,000 with your card, the Venture Rewards leans more in your favor.
+Otherwise, the VentureOne is a solid selection.

 How this card compares

 The Barclaycard Arrival Plus World Elite Mastercard has a ton of flexibility.
 You can use your rewards to book travel on any airline, hotel or cruise ship.
-You can even take a taxi.
-Discount travel sites are covered, as well, letting you book your trip however you’d like.
+Discount travel sites are also covered, allowing you to book your trip however you’d like.
 If you’re a globetrotter, road-tripper or wanderer of any type, this card should be in your wallet.